learn-co-curriculum/phrg-js-spa-project/README.md

 1. The application must be an HTML, CSS, and JavaScript frontend with a Rails API backend.
 All interactions between the client and the server must be handled asynchronously (AJAX) and use JSON as the communication format.

 2. The JavaScript application be organized by encapsulating related data and behavior.
-This can be acheived through JS object composition, Object Oriented JavaScript (`class`es), or some combination of these approaches.
+This can be acheived through Object Oriented JavaScript (`class`es), Object composition, or some combination of these approaches.

 3. The domain model served by the Rails backend must include a resource with at least one has-many relationship.
 For example, if you were building an Instagram clone, you might display a list of photos with associated comments.